Irwin

 AreaSearch analysis of residential development drivers sees Irwin recording a relatively average level of approval activity when compared to local markets analysed countrywide

-All recent building activity consists of detached dwellings, maintaining Irwin's traditional low-density character and appealing to those seeking family homes with space.
-Irwin shows characteristics of a growth area, with around 188 people per dwelling approval.
-Population forecasts indicate Irwin will gain 395 residents by 2041, based on the latest AreaSearch quarterly estimate.
+Population forecasts indicate Irwin will gain 406 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development